n-eq/n-eq.github.io/_posts/2025-05-13-rust-avr-arduino-blink.md

 layout: post
 title: "From Rust to AVR assembly: Dissecting a minimal blinky program"
 date: 2025-5-13 00:00:00
-tags: [rust, embedded-rust, avr, arduino, embedded, memory, hal, reverse-engineering, assembly]
+tags: [rust, embedded-rust, avr, arduino, embedded, memory, hal, reverse-engineering, assembly, walkthrough]
 excerpt: "Ever wondered how high-level Rust code gets compiled into assembly before being executed on a target microcontroller?
 This article is a detailed walkthrough of the process on an AVR microcontroller, sharing low-level insights and explaining interesting Rust features."